pinterest/elixir-thrift/CONTRIBUTING.md

 2. Make your changes and verify that `mix test` passes
 3. Commit your work and push to a topic branch on your fork
 4. Submit a [pull request](https://github.com/pinterest/elixir-thrift/compare/)
+5. Participate in the code review process by responding to feedback

+Once there is agreement that the code is in good shape, one of the project's maintainers will merge your contribution.

-To increase changes that your pull request will be accepted:
+To increase the chances that your pull request will be accepted:

 - Follow our [style guide](#Style)
 - Write tests for your changes